fleschutz/PowerShell/Docs/fetch-repos.md

-## fetch-repos.ps1 - Fetches updates for all Git repositories in a folder (including submodules)
+## fetch-repos.ps1 - Fetches updates for all Git repositories in a folder

-This script fetches updates for all Git repositories in a folder (including submodules).
+This PowerShell script fetches updates for all Git repositories in a folder (including submodules).

 ## Parameters
 ```powershell